-I am always delighted to create bespoke ceremonies for families such as Weddings, Namings, Coming of Age Ceremonies, Renewal of Vows, Separation/Divorce Ceremonies, Memorials, Funerals, or any other ceremony of their choosing.
+I am always delighted to create bespoke ceremonies for families.
 The gathering of individuals to support, comfort and celebrate with each other through meaningful traditions, symbolism and rituals has taken place over millennia.
 Any event in life can be acknowledged, respected and honoured with ceremony if those involved feel it is important to them.

 My role varies depending on the family.
 Some people know exactly what they are looking for and wish to write their ceremony entirely themselves.
 Others might have some ideas but aren’t sure how to structure the ceremony and ask for my help in bringing their ideas together.
 Others request me to write the ceremony entirely on their behalf.
 On the day itself, I am sometimes asked to be there before and after the ceremony to help ensure the fluidity of the day.
 Other times, I am simply requested to hold the space and conduct the ceremony.